 Ventura Car Accidents

 After a car crash, you may be contacted by an insurance adjustor for the other driver.
 Although they may seem friendly, they are likely trying to obtain an admission of fault from you.
 The adjustor does not owe you a duty of care or loyalty, and they are hoping to reduce their insured's potential liability by getting something that can be used to discredit your case.
 You should not talk to an insurer before consulting your own attorney.
-At Sharifi Firm, PLC, our Ventura car accident lawyers provide aggressive and knowledgeable counsel to people harmed by careless drivers.Pursuing Compensation After a Car Accident
+At Sharifi Firm, APC, our Ventura car accident lawyers provide aggressive and knowledgeable counsel to people harmed by careless drivers.Pursuing Compensation After a Car Accident

 Most car accidents in California result from negligence.
 As a plaintiff, you will need to establish by a preponderance of the evidence the defendant's duty of care, a breach of duty, causation, and actual damages.
 All drivers owe a duty to others on the road to use reasonable care, but this duty may be breached in many different ways, including texting while driving, running a red light, speeding, or driving drunk.

 California follows the doctrine of comparative negligence, under which a plaintiff's damages may be reduced by an amount equal to their degree of fault.
 The jury will determine the total damages and also assign a percentage of fault to each of the parties found to be at fault.
 For example, if the total damages are $100,000, and you are found to be 50% at fault, and the defendant is also found to be 50% at fault, you can potentially recover $50,000 from the defendant.